 Sometimes, bringing a fresh perspective can be an advantage!

-Update your headline to reflect your target positions instead of the position you currently hold.
+Update your headline to more closely align with your target positions instead of your career history.

 Add skills to your profile that are relevant to your target role to ensure that you appear in recruiter searches.

 If you're looking to pivot from finance to marketing, for example, think about removing skills such as "cash flow analysis" and adding "marketing strategy" instead.

 Take LinkedIn Skills Assessments to prove that you do possess the abilities needed to succeed in your target role.

 These assessments are available for topics ranging from Microsoft Office to C/C++ to WordPress.